aws-amplify/docs/js/api.md

 ##### IAM Auth

 When using AWS IAM in a mobile application you should leverage Amazon Cognito Identity Pools.
-The Amplify CLI can automatically configure this for you when running `amplify add auth`.
+The Amplify CLI will automatically configure this for you when running `amplify add auth`.
 You can then use the `Auth` category for automatic credentials refresh [as outlined in the authentication section](./authentication) For manual configuration, add the following snippet to your `aws-exports.js` file:

 ```javascript
 import Amplify, { Auth } from 'aws-amplify';